Tucson, Arizona: Tucson Festival of Books

 Since 2009, the Tucson Festival of Books has been held annually over a two-day period in March at the University of Arizona.
 By 2010 it had become the fourth largest book festival in the United States, with 450 authors and 80,000 attendees.
 In addition to readings and lectures, it features a science fair, varied entertainment, food, and exhibitors ranging from local retailers and publishers to regional and national nonprofit organizations.

 El Tour de Tucson

-El Tour de Tucson is a cycling race that has been happening in Tucson since 1983.
+El Tour de Tucson is a cycling race that has taken place in Tucson since 1983.
 The race tends to happen in the month of November, before American Thanksgiving.
 There are a number of distances available to ride, from 1 mi fun rides to a long-distance ride that spans the whole city, resulting in 102 mi.
 In addition to being a competitive race, this race also allows non-profit charities to raise funds for their organizations.
 The race was first held by the Perimeter Bicycling Association in 1983 with less than 200 cyclists, and raised $4,500; by 2023 there have been close to 9,000 cyclists and raised $5.8 million.
-It was recently named a top-10 road race in the United States, ranking at #4.
+Recognition comes from USA Today, naming El Tour de Tucson a top-10 road race in the United States every year since 2023, ranking at #8 in 2026.